JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 controller.onCountryPicked(callback);
 ```

-We can make further use of this to define two different shiny inputs; one for the selected country and another for its related edges.
+We can make further use of this to define two different Shiny inputs; one for the selected country and another for its related edges.

 ```js
 // gio.js